 - Télémagino - a French-language cable channel that also targets preschoolers.
 Launched on July 5, 2010 as "Playhouse Disney Télé".

-- Family CHRGD - A cable channel that basically airs all of Family's boy-skewing programming, along with some exclusive shows of its own.
+- Family CHRGD - A cable channel that basically airs all of Family's boy-skewed programming, along with some exclusive series of its own.
 In its early years, CHRGD also maintained a weekend morning block on Family.
 Launched on June 1, 2011 as the first Canadian incarnation of Disney XD.

 Family has created the following series: